tamdev3241/Design-pattern/README.md

 # Design-pattern
-Total popular design pattern using dart to implement.
+Total popular design patterns using dart to implement.